As the world turns into a global village, connectivity has become important among businesses and people.

 - Minimal to zero investment in infrastructure

 Virtual network operators do not have to duplicate infrastructure.
-Network Service Operators (NSO) who invests heavily in spectrum licenses can enter into a sharing model with virtual network operators.
+Network Service Operators (NSO) who invest heavily in spectrum licenses can enter into a sharing model with virtual network operators.
 It creates a win-win situation for both.
 The VNO can minimize additional expenditure on infrastructure.
 If they are a new entrant, they can expand their services easily.
-The NSO, on the other hand, can earn a recurring income from the VNO and optimally monetize their resources.
-This helps them to minimize their losses incurred due to high operational costs.
+The NSO, on the other hand, can earn a recurring income from the VNO and optimally monetize its resources.
+This helps them to minimize the losses incurred due to high operational costs.

 - Better service to users

 In continuation with the point above, by sharing the infrastructure costs, the telecom operators can reduce the cost of service delivery.
 This benefit eventually gets passed on to their customers in the form of attractive pricing.
 Typically, a virtual roaming number works on an all-in-one model, i.e. it offers all types of services such as calling, messaging, VoIP, video conferencing, and data services.
 Considering that it blurs the lines between network and services, it will soon be able to offer better-bundled services to the users.
 It will give the power of choice to users.

 The virtual roaming number plays well into the themes that are relevant to the future of the telecom industry by being more customer-centric.
 We have attractive and easy-to-deploy solutions for innovative and future-focused telecom operators who wish to offer Prepaid Local Number Roaming.
 These solutions will help them acquire more users and stay a step ahead of the competition.